Our new editor embraces a new principle of design creation – dragging blocks to sections.

 A section is basically a column layout with content elements (blocks) inside.
 You can add as many sections to your email as you wish.
 All of the sections are vertically aligned, so they go below/above one another.

 You can insert a section with up to four columns for your blocks.
-You can only add extra blocks vertically, not horizontally.
-If you wish to add extra blocks horizontally, you need to select a section with extra columns.
+You can only add extra blocks vertically, not horizontally to a section.
+If you wish to add extra blocks horizontally, that’s where sections with multiple blocks come in handy.

 Watch the GIF for illustration:

-Each ‘Drop blocks here’ square is a column.
+Each ‘Drop blocks here’ rectangle is a column.
 A column has to contain blocks.
-If the size or formatting changes when dragging a block into a different section, just format it again.
+If the size or formatting changes when dragging a block into a different section, try reformatting it.

 So, an email is comprised of three parts:

-Columns are located in sections.
-A section has 1-4 columns.
+Blocks are located in sections.
+A section has 1-4 blocks.

 To add blocks horizontally, you need a clean column.
 To add a block vertically, simply drag it into the place you want it to be.